square/connect-api-examples/connect-examples/oauth/php/README.md

 and handles the result of the authorization, which is sent to your application's Redirect URL (specified on the application dashboard).

-For more information, see [OAuth Overview](https://docs.connect.squareup.com/api/oauth#oauth-overview), along with the comments included in `sandbox_callback.php`.
+For a detailed walkthrough of this example, see [OAuth Walkthrough](https://developer.squareup.com/docs/oauth-api/walkthrough), along with the comments included in `sandbox_callback.php`.

 ## Getting started